Quantum-Accelerators/quacc/docs/install/wflow_engines.md

 === "Parsl"

-    In your activated Python environment, install Parsl via `pip install "quacc[parsl] @ git+https://github.com/Quantum-Accelerators/quacc.git"`.
+    In your activated Python environment, install Parsl as follows:

+    ```bash
+    pip install "quacc[parsl] @ git+https://github.com/Quantum-Accelerators/quacc.git"
+    ```

     Parsl has [many configuration options](https://parsl.readthedocs.io/en/stable/userguide/configuring.html), which we will cover later in the documentation.

 === "Prefect"

-    1. In your activated Python environment, install Prefect and the necessary Dask dependencies via `pip install "quacc[prefect] @ git+https://github.com/Quantum-Accelerators/quacc.git"`
+    In your activated Python environment, install Prefect and the necessary Dask dependencies as follows:

+    ```bash
+    pip install "quacc[prefect] @ git+https://github.com/Quantum-Accelerators/quacc.git"
+    ```

+    Then, cary out the following steps to prepare Prefect for use with Prefect Cloud:

-    2. Make an account on [Prefect Cloud](https://app.prefect.cloud/)
+    1. Make an account on [Prefect Cloud](https://app.prefect.cloud/)
-    3. Make an [API Key](https://docs.prefect.io/cloud/users/api-keys/) and (optionally) store it in a `PREFECT_API_KEY` environment variable (e.g. in your `~/.bashrc`)
+    2. Make an [API Key](https://docs.prefect.io/cloud/users/api-keys/) and (optionally) store it in a `PREFECT_API_KEY` environment variable (e.g. in your `~/.bashrc`)
-    4. Run `prefect cloud login` from the command-line and enter your API key (or use the browser, if possible)
+    3. Run `prefect cloud login` from the command-line and enter your API key (or use the browser, if possible)

-    If you do not wish to use Prefect Cloud, you can can spin up a local server with `prefect server start` and skip steps 2-4.
+    If you do not wish to use Prefect Cloud, you can can spin up a local server with `prefect server start` and skip the above steps.

     Additional configuration parameters can be modified, as described in the [Prefect documentation](https://docs.prefect.io/concepts/settings/).